mnussbaumer/chef_local_elixir/readme.md

 A user named whatever you want (usually `deploy`)
 With a bash shell associated to it, and a home directory (e.g. `/home/deploy`) UFW installed
-EMACS installed, with a bunch of useful packages
+EMACS installed, with a bunch of useful packages and settings NGINX installed
-NGINX installed
 SSH keys copied to this user's `authorized_keys` (customisable from where to copy them) A `.swapon.sh` and `.swapoff.sh` bash scripts